joshio1/joshio1.github.io/_posts/2024-02-18-how-to-fix-kamal-rails-master-key-message-encryption-error.md

 categories: ['Kamal', 'Rails']
 ---

-When <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">deploying a Rails application using Kamal</a>, we set `RAILS_MASTER_KEY` in our `.env` file.
-However, this `RAILS_MASTER_KEY` is for our production environment.
-When we try to run the same application on our development environment, we get `ActiveSupport::MessageEncryptor::InvalidMessage` error because Rails is not able to decrypt the development credentials file.
-This article will show you how to fix this Master Key Encryption error when using <a href="https://github.com/ddollar/foreman">foreman</a> to start the development environment.
+When <a href="/posts/basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud/">deploying a Rails application with Kamal</a>, you set `RAILS_MASTER_KEY` in your `.env` file for production.
+However, when running the same application in development, you'll get an `ActiveSupport::MessageEncryptor::InvalidMessage` error because Rails can't decrypt the development credentials file with the production key.
+This article shows how to fix this issue when using <a href="https://github.com/ddollar/foreman">foreman</a> to start your development environment.

 This is a typical stack trace we get when this happens: